 And now… we have today’s society.
 One where people have spent so many years in a state of perceived security and safety, but hearing on the news that someone down the road is not in that same state of safety, and so the answer is clearly to transfer more control to the federal government and relinquish their own rights, including firearms that never had - and never would - harm another human being.
 It’s the truth: Guns do not kill people.
 They are inanimate objects incapable of making decisions or having thoughts.
 People kill people, with or without guns.
 Good people giving up their guns for the sake of “safety” is one of the most ridiculous things you could do to save lives, and statistically does absolutely nothing to prevent deaths from gun violence.

 You want to save lives?
 Focus on where lives are being taken.
 Heart disease.
 Vehicle collisions.
 Suicide.
 Heck, even fists, knives, or blunt objects.
-But don’t go and tell me that because AR-15s take around 300 lives each year, that is the the #1 priority and focal point with regards to saving lives - and then double down on this stupidity by implying that no one “needs” an AR for hunting anyway, as if hunting is the reason the Second Amendment was written.
+But don’t go and tell me that because AR-15s take around 300 lives each year, that is the the number 1 priority and focal point with regards to saving lives - and then double down on this stupidity by implying that no one “needs” an AR for hunting anyway, as if hunting is the reason the Second Amendment was written.
 Regardless of the numerous bogus interpretations I hear on a weekly basis of what a “well-regulated militia” does or does not mean within the context of the Second Amendment, anyone with more than two brain cells (or a desire to control others) knows exactly what “hunting” has to do with the Second Amendment.

 If a political puppet is incapable of defining “assault weapon” yet calls from the tops of the mountains for a ban on them… you might start to think they have ulterior motives.